 Ironically, The Global Entrepreneurship Monitor (GEM), which tracks entrepreneurship activity in 73 countries, ranked Uganda as the most entrepreneurial country in the world with the average entrepreneur in Uganda aged between 18-34 years of age.
 However, business discontinuation among youth-led business in Uganda is very high with GEM highlighting that Uganda has “an abundance of willing entrepreneurs held back by LIMITED SKILLS and a lack of support from the government” (GEM, 2014).
 GEM also highlights that most of Uganda’s small businesses are started out of desperation and necessity, with 62% of entrepreneurs citing, among other reasons, the entrepreneurial skills gap as the main reason for this high business closure.

-It is obvious that for most of these young folks, their potential is hindered by extreme poverty, poor government policy and sometimes lack of information.
+Yes, for most of these young folks, their potential is hindered by extreme poverty, poor government policy and sometimes lack of information.
 But with proper investment in their education and opportunities, these young people’s ideas, ideals and innovations could transform their future, and that of their country (UNESCO, 2018).
-We feel that the current continental immigration challenges could best be solved by supporting these young people, and equipping them with the necessary tools to better themselves in their country.